 852,000 Drops to purchase, must be Level 17+

 Coming in just 1 second behind our first-placed frame, the Plasma is a great climber with the same flat performance numbers as the Shiv S-Works.

 710,000 Drops to purchase, must be Level 15+

 The P5 is the real standout here.
 Only 2 seconds slower up the Alpe than the Shiv S-Works, it is significantly faster on our flat route test (7 seconds faster than the Shiv S-Works and Scott Plasma), making this the best all-around TT frame available on this list.

 What’s the Time Gap?

-The next fastest frame after those above (the Pinarello Bolide) is 7 seconds slower up the Alpe.
-The slowest frame in our tests was surprisingly the Ventum One, turning in a 50:38 time, a full 35 seconds slower than the Specialized Shiv S-Works.
+The next fastest frame after those above (the Diamondback Andean) is 5 seconds slower up the Alpe.
+The slowest frame in our tests was the Ventum One, turning in a time 35 seconds slower than the top-ranked Specialized Shiv S-Works.
 See complete test numbers and charts >